beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ### Visual Map

 The game has a visual map that shows the player's current location and the locations of the rooms that are directly connected to it, and those that are connected to those rooms, and so on.
 There is a fog of war system that hides rooms that are not attached to a room that the player has already visited.
 The player can move to any room that is directly connected to their current room, assuming it is not locked, and the map will update to show their new location.

+During combat, there is also now a tactical map that is displayed.
+The tactical map shows the player's current location, the direction that they are facing, and the locations of the enemies that are in the room.
+It also displays the rooms that are directly connected to the player's current room, although no others, due to technical limitations and the fact that the player is not able to move during combat.

 ## Future Changes